electrode-io/above-the-fold-only-server-render/README.md

 ## Performance

-`SkipServerRender` helps performance both by decreasing the load on `renderToString` and sending the end user a smaller amount of markup.
+`AboveTheFoldOnlyServerRender` helps performance both by decreasing the load on `renderToString` and sending the end user a smaller amount of markup.
 The following table outlines a clear performance increase in the `example` app by skipping server rendering on the `Footer` component and several other below the fold zones.